UniversalDependencies/UD_Finnish-FTB/README.txt

 * Splitting

-The treebank was split into training, development, and test sets by repeatedly taking 8 sentences into training set, 1 into development set, and 1 into test set.
+The previous version of the treebank was split into training, development, and test sets by repeatedly taking 8 sentences into training set, 1 into development set, and 1 into test set.

 * Statistics

-Tree count:  19097
+Tree count:  18723
-Word count:  161984
+Word count:  159612
-Token count: 161682
+Token count: 159314
-Dep. relations: 26 of which 2 language specific
+Dep. relations: 40 of which 8 language specific
-POS tags: 14
+POS tags: 16
-Category=value feature pairs: 64
+Category=value feature pairs: 70

 * Sources